trixi-framework/TrixiParticles.jl/docs/src/tutorial.md

 1. [Setting up your simulation from scratch](tutorials/tut_setup.md): learn the structure of a simulation file and run a complete WCSPH example.
 2. [Modifying or extending components of TrixiParticles.jl within a simulation file](tutorials/tut_custom_kernel.md): replace selected parts of an existing setup without cloning the package.
+3. [Setting up a 2D simulation from geometry files](tutorials/tut_2d_geometry.md): load 2D geometry files, turn them into filled wall regions, and combine them with standard 2D fluid blocks.
-3. [Particle packing tutorial](tutorials/tut_packing.md): build a body-fitted particle configuration for complex geometries.
+4. [Particle packing tutorial](tutorials/tut_packing.md): build a body-fitted particle configuration for complex geometries.

 ## Tutorials